Carrying out inspections

 Different types of inspection

 Our inspection team carry out both routine and intelligence-led inspections.
-We also undertake themed reviews, where we visit a range of pharmacies to look in detail at a particular theme.
+Reports from all inspections are published on our pharmacy inspections website (with a few exceptions such as in cases involving a fitness to practise investigation).
+We also carry out themed reviews, where we visit a range of pharmacies to look in detail at a particular theme.

 Click on the titles below to find out more about each type of inspection.

-We continue to carry out other types of routine inspections, including re-inspections of pharmacies that have failed one or more standards after six months, and routine inspections of new pharmacies joining the register.
+We continue to carry out other types of routine inspections, including re-inspections of pharmacies that have failed one or more standards within a six-month period, and inspections of new pharmacies joining the register.